pricklygorse/Interactive-Image-Background-Remover/README.md

 # Interactive Image Background Remover

-A (work in progress) user interface for several background remover models, currently supporting onnx versions of u2net, disnet, rmbg, BiRefNet and Segment Anything (not V2 yet).
+A (work in progress) user interface for several background remover models, currently supporting onnx versions of u2net, disnet, rmbg, BiRefNet and interactive editing using Segment Anything (not V2 yet).
+Similar idea to Photoroom where you can just run the background remover model, or adjust the finer details by adding/removing points/areas/manual paintbrush.

 ![Screenshot of main window](Images/main_image.jpg)